• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Integrations

 Stripe’s customization features are hands-down better than PayPal’s.
-With advanced coding, Stripe can be designed to upgrade the look and feel of checkout pages with custom fields, automation, and branding.
-This also includes being able to detect a customer’s location, adapt the language and currency, and fine-tune fraud prevention protocols.
+With advanced coding, Stripe can be configured to enhance the look and feel of checkout pages through custom fields, automation, and branding.
+This also includes detecting a customer’s location, adapting the language and currency, and fine-tuning fraud prevention protocols.

 PayPal, on the other hand, relies very little on customizations to start accepting payments.
 Advanced developer tools are available to expand payment methods, add unique integrations, generate reports, handle disputes, and more.
 Note that most of these tools are already available on Stripe as add-on products.